 Gradually you will see small gains are happening.
 Make sure that you let your team know that you’re keen to hear about achievements – however small.

-It creates a good feeling about the progress.
-It doesn't just affect the people whose work you're celebrating.
+It creates a good feeling and it doesn’t just affect the people whose work you’re celebrating.
 It ripples around your organisation and raises the whole atmosphere.